springcomp/self-hosted-simplelogin/README.md

 If all the above steps are successful, open http://app.mydomain.com/ and create your first account!

-By default, new accounts are not premium so don't have unlimited alias.
+By default, new accounts are not premium so don't have unlimited aliases.
 To make your account premium, please go to the database, table "users" and set "lifetime" column to "1" or "TRUE":

 ```